 6.4 If you choose to purchase a membership upgrade using a credit card, your Payment Data may be transferred outside the EEA to Canada or the U.S. to our billing partners.
 All of our billing partners adhere to prevailing industry standards including those established by Visa International, Mastercard International and the Payment Card Industry Data Security Standards.
 Credit card transactions are processed on the First Data Merchant Systems (“FDMS”) processing network in accordance with EU compliant Binding Corporate Rules (“BCRs”); for more information on FDMS international transfers of personal data and their BCRs, please visit here.
 Note that if you do not consent to your Payment Data being transferred outside of the EEA we may not be able to provide you with upgraded paid membership services.

-6.5 Our email management and survey service partners FreshAddress, Return Path, SendGrid and SurveyMonkey may transfer your personal data outside of the EEA to the U.S. for processing.
-FreshAddress, Return Path, SendGrid and SurveyMonkey all adhere to the EU-US Privacy Shield Framework that governs transfers of personal data outside the EEA to the U.S. For more information on the privacy and international data transfer practices of FreshAddress please visit here, for Return Path please visit here, for SendGrid please visit here and for SurveyMonkey please visit here.
+6.5 Our email management, customer support platform and survey service partners FreshAddress, Validity, SendGrid, Zendesk and SurveyMonkey may transfer your personal data outside of the EEA for processing.
+FreshAddress, Return Path, SendGrid, Zendesk and SurveyMonkey all adhere to EU GDPR Standard Contractual Clauses that govern transfers of personal data outside the EEA.
+For more information on the privacy and international data transfer practices of FreshAddress please visit here, for Validity please visit here, for SendGrid please visit here, for Zendesk please visit here, and for SurveyMonkey please visit here.

 6.6 You acknowledge that personal data you submit for publication on or through the Service may be available, via the internet, around the world.
 We cannot prevent the use (or misuse) of such personal data by others.